smart-data-models/dataModel.OpenChannelManagement/CrossSection/doc/spec_ES.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     specificConductivity:
-      description: 'Water conductivity at the cross-section.'
+      description: Water conductivity at the cross-section
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     tag:
-      description: 'An optional text string used to qualify an item'
+      description: An optional text string used to qualify an item
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     turbidity:
-      description: 'Water turbidity at the cross-section.'
+      description: Water turbidity at the cross-section
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It has to be CrossSection.'
+      description: NGSI-LD Entity Type.
+It has to be CrossSection
       enum:
         - CrossSection
       type: string
       x-ngsi:
         type: Property
     waterFlow:
-      description: 'Water flow at the cross-section.'
+      description: Water flow at the cross-section
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     waterLevel:
-      description: 'Water level at the cross-section.'
+      description: Water level at the cross-section
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     waterTemperature:
-      description: 'Water temperature at the cross-section.'
+      description: Water temperature at the cross-section
       type: number
       x-ngsi:
         type: Property
     waterVelocity:
-      description: 'Water Velocity at the cross-section.'
+      description: Water Velocity at the cross-section
       minimum: 0
       type: number
       x-ngsi: